HAverager/HAverager/README.md

 make install

 **Usage:**
-cd ./bin
+cd ./test/
-./HERAverager ../test/steering
+../bin/averager steering

 **Results**
 The results are printed out in the screen and stored (in case of default steering) in the directory
-./output
+./TOutF